cnaimo/Data-Link/README.md

 # About
 DataLink is a simple Java interface for the older IEX API.
-This library currently supports tops, last, deep, hist, and book endpoints.
+This library currently supports all IEX market data endpoints via get requests (websockets coming soon!).
 All data is provided by IEX.

 # Contact
 Questions?
 Feel free to reach out via my LinkedIn on my profile page.
 I'm also seeking employment in data science/finance!